 Mad River Mountain

 Mad River Mountain in Zanesfield is the largest of the ski resorts in Ohio and has been around since 1962.
-Located an hour from Akron and 100 miles south of Detroit, it offers a great place to enjoy some exciting outdoor winter entertainment.
+Located an 2.5 hours from Akron and 1 hour from Columbus, it offers a great place to enjoy some exciting outdoor winter entertainment.

 With an average snowfall of 36 inches, the 120 snow-making machines are often a necessity.
 This ski resort in Ohio has 20 trails, 12 lifts, and an elevation of 1,400 feet.